 Special Agent

-Walter M. Gilbert
+Walter Martin Gilbert

 Bureau of Prohibition – U.S. Department of Justice